SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 - API requests: Number of API requests, including requests from  devices and applications.
 - Device API requests: Number of API requests from devices
 - Storage (MB): The amount of data stored in your account.
-- Devices: Total number of devices connected to your account.
+- Devices: Total number of devices connected to the tenant.
 - Subscribed application: This column shows number of applications that the subtenant is subscribed to.
 - Creation time: The date and time of the creation of the subtenant.